They may be the first ones on the scene, but they are the last ones to remember.

-Mississippi Gov. Haley Barbour says it will probably be mid-May when he joins a multistate lawsuit challenging a federal health care overhaul.
+Gov. Haley Barbour says Mississippi has joined a multistate lawsuit challenging the federal health care overhaul.

 Authorities are testing suspected "tar balls" found on Mississippi shores to see if they came from the oil spill in the Gulf of Mexico.